-One of Project Trust’s biggest overseas programme, a South Africa Gap Year offers a range of opportunities for Volunteers within Teaching, Social Care, and Outward Bound.
+South Africa is one of Project Trust’s biggest overseas programmes, offering a range of opportunities for Volunteers within Teaching, Social Care, Medical Work and Outward Bound.

 Volunteers go to projects in care homes in large cities and small towns, schools with limited resources and fee paying schools with a range of extracurricular programmes available.
-We work with specialised projects working with youth at risk, an Outward Bound project with different bases around the country, a hospital project in a rural village in the Eastern Cape, projects working with young people or adults with disabilities and a private arts academy for volunteers with advanced art, music and drama skills.
+We also work with specialised projects working with youth at risk, an Outward Bound project with different bases around the country, a hospital project in a rural village in the Eastern Cape, projects working with young people or adults with disabilities and a private arts academy for Volunteers with advanced music, art and drama skills.

 The range of projects and their locations provides an incredibly unique picture of life in the Rainbow Nation, allowing Volunteers to fully integrate into the working life of the projects and learn about life in their host community.
 Day to day roles can be anything from helping care for thirty babies, coaching a football team of vulnerable young people, working through a full timetable of classes in English, Science, Maths and Computing, going on a kayaking expedition or running extracurricular music or arts clubs.